 Whenever there’s a deviation from the “employed full-time, no problems, 15% down payment ready, full customer with the bank” scenario, there’s a potential to get a “no” as in “no mortgage”.
 Immigrants are by definition more prone to that, but here’s a story from RikaTillsammans' Jan Bolmeson about going through seven “no”es, educating the bank workers about personal finances, and finally reaching a “yes” after fighting to speak with the supervisor — so it can happen to anybody.

 To apply for a lånelöfte it’s not necessary to show that you actually have every single krona for the down payment.
 But there are two points in time down the road when the money must be available:

 (2) on the day when the buyer gets the keys and can move in to the apartment, the buyer’s bank must already have the rest of the down payment (at least 5%, although see above under 'How much money will the bank give').
-While the seller and the buyer are signing even more papers and make small talk, the broker transfers the deposit to the seller’s account, and also calls the buyer’s bank so that they transfer the rest of the apartment cost to the seller as well.
+While the seller and the buyer are signing even more papers and make small talk, the broker calls the buyer’s bank so that they transfer the rest of the apartment cost to the seller.

 From the next month on, the mortgage payments begin according to the negotiated rate.

 The rate on the mortgage in Sweden comes in two flavors: rörlig (moving) and bunden (bound).